aaandroiddd/dyad-image-browsersource/README.md

 ```

 If these variables are missing, the UI will display a configuration error
 instead of the main interface.
+The URL must point to a valid Supabase project
+domain (for example, `https://your-project-ref.supabase.co`).
+Using an
+incorrect domain will prevent the app from connecting to Supabase.